 You may have noticed that we have been pretty quiet on the here, social media and newsletters the last few weeks.
 The reason being is that at the beginning of this month we decided to take some time out.
-We felt that we haven’t been practicing what we have been preaching and it felt wrong.
+We felt that we hadn’t been practising what we have been preaching and it felt wrong.

 Don’t get me wrong, we love what we do, but sometimes you need a mental break just to focus on yourself and re-balance where you’re at.
-It’s a fine line when you want to do it all, but it’s actually not possible if you want to stay healthy, happy and sane.
+It’s a fine line when you want to do it all, but it’s not possible if you’re going to stay healthy, happy and sane.
 And at this point, you typically have to say no to something to reduce the burden and re-focus yourself.

 With the holiday season coming up and everyone going crazy, it seemed like the best and worst time to switch off.
-Worst because we have an online store and this is the busiest time of the year (even though we are completely against consumerism, but lets face it, if you do buy something for someone else, ideally it’s something that they will use).
+Worst because we have an online store and this is the busiest time of the year (even though we’re not fans of mindless consumerism.
+But let’s face it, if you do buy something for someone else, ideally it’s something that they will use).

-So we have stepped away from everything besides our full time jobs and are doing the bare minimum to keep the blog and business going but have shifted our energy and attention to self care (she says as she writes this post!).
+So we have stepped away from everything besides our full-time jobs and are doing the bare minimum to keep the blog and business going but have shifted our energy and attention to self-care (she says as she writes this post!).

-One thing we realised is that it will never be the right time to do this unless we make the time.
-We always say, ‘yes when things slow down a little I will get to…’ or ‘just need to get this finished and then I can look after myself’.
+One thing we realised is that it will never be the right time to slow down unless we make the time.
+We always say, “when things slow down a little I will get to…” or “I just need to get this finished and then I can look after myself”.
 Those times in life never happen.
-You need to make them happen or you will feel run down and over-scheduled 99.9% of the time.
+You need to make them happen, or you’ll feel run down and over-scheduled 99.9% of the time.

 In our case, it hit us like a tonne of bricks.
-Life will not actually slow down, things will evolve and more time will pass.
+Life will not slow down, things will evolve and more time will pass.
 We have so many things that we would like to do, professionally and personally but many of them overlap as it’s our passion.

-Hope you all have a wonderful holiday season and enjoy time with family and friends.
+Hope you all have a fantastic holiday season and enjoy time with family and friends.
 Rather than spending money on gifts, share wonderful, memorable experiences with those around you.
 Hope you’ve all had an amazing 2016 as we did!